IsaiahDal/isaiahdal.github.io/datacenter.md

 ## I. Adding a new dataset

-The site loads data from CSV files and dynamically builds nested list representations in the interface.
+The site loads data from CSV files and dynamically builds nested list representations for the site interface..

 ### 1. Format the CSV